AmateursLeague/sneaky-package/README.md

 ## 🪪Licence
-The project works by highlighting and improving security measure by demonstrating potential vulnerabilities when the sys connected with pip.
+The project works by highlighting and improving security measure by demonstrating potential vulnerabilities when the system connected with pip.
 It is licensed under the [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), allowing you to sneakily use and modify it as needed.

 ---